jwhittle933/metallurgygo/README.md

 ---

 ### Install Options
-The following presents two methods of installation: the first to the OS (Mac/Linux), the second using Go topls
+The following presents two methods of installation: the first to OS (Mac/Linux), the second using Go tools

 ---